Generating Physically-Consistent Satellite Imagery for Climate Visualizations: Discussion

 \subsubsection{Limitations.}

-Although our pipeline outperformed all baselines in the generation of physically-consistent and photorealistic imagery of coastal floods, there are areas for improvement in future works.
-For example, our flood datasets only contained $3k$ or $6.5k$ samples and were biased towards vegetation-filled satellite imagery; this data limitation likely contributes to our model rendering human-built structures, such as streets and out-of-distribution skyscrapers in~\cref{fig:grid_of_gen_ims} top-left, as smeared.
-Although we attempted to overcome our data limitations by using several state-of-the-art augmentation techniques (see~\cref{sec:appendix_experiments}), this work would benefit from more public sources of high-resolution satellite imagery and large foundation models that are pretrained on remote sensing data~\cite{lacoste21foundation}.
-Apart from the data limitation, smeared features are still a current concern in state-of-the-art GAN architectures~\cite{Schonfeld_2021}.
-Furthermore, the computational intensity of training GANs made it difficult to optimize the models on new data.
-Improved transfer learning techniques could address this challenge.
-Lastly, satellite imagery is an internationally trusted source for analyses in deforestation, development, or military domains~\cite{Hansen_2013, Anderson_2017}.
-With the increased capability of data-generating models, more work is needed in the identification of and the education around misinformation and ethical and trustworthy AI~\cite{Barredo20}.
-We point out that our satellite imagery is synthetic, should only be used as communication aid~\cite{Sheppard_2012}, and we take first steps towards guaranteeing trustworthiness in synthetic satellite imagery.
+First of all, satellite imagery is currently an internationally trusted source for analyses in deforestation, development, or military domains~\cite{Hansen_2013, Anderson_2017}.
+With the increased capability of data-generating models, more work is needed in the identification of and the education around misinformation and ethical and trustworthy AI~\cite{santamaria20truebranch,Barredo20}.
+We point out that our satellite imagery is synthetic, should only be used as a scientific communication aid to better explain our results to decision makers or the general public~\cite{Sheppard_2012}, and we take first steps towards guaranteeing trustworthiness in synthetic satellite imagery.